Samburu people

 Men wear a cloth which is often pink or black and is wrapped around their waist in a manner similar to a Scottish Kilt.
 They adorn themselves with necklaces, bracelets and anklets, like other sub tribes of the Maasai community.
 Members of the moran age grade (i.e. "warriors") typically wear their hair in long braids, which they shave off when they become elders.
 It may be colored using red ochre.
 Their bodies are sometimes decorated with ochre, as well.
 Women wear two pieces of blue or purple cloth, one piece wrapped around the waist, the second wrapped over the chest.
 Women keep their hair shaved and wear numerous necklaces and bracelets.
 In the past decade, traditional clothing styles have changed.
 Some men may wear the 1980s-90s style of red tartan cloth or they may wear a dark green/blue plaid cloth around their waists called 'kikoi', often with shorts underneath.
 Marani (Lmuran) (warriors) wear a cloth that may be floral or pastel.
 Some women still wear two pieces of blue or red cloth, but it has become fashionable to wear cloths with animal or floral patterns in deep colors.
 Women may also often wear small tank tops with their cloths, and plaid skirts have also become common.

-Food and society
+Food and Birth celebration

 FGM, Circumcision, Genital Mutilation